mjschwenne/Pathfinder-GB/content/session-recaps/session-log-2022-01-23.md

 - Niven Imperium: Stated that they will cooperate with the investigation, would not be assigning a member and will be launching their own investigation.
 - Commune of Atrxous: Tried to assign a member, Hynek Linhart, a shoemaker from Plumlov and was overruled following a grievance from Barno of the Eichen Kingdom.
 - Atreides Duchy: In order to maintain neutrality they also declined to assign a representative.
 - Principality of Vi: Was interested in assigning a member, but did not have a representative on hand.
-(Jusa Lok)ommune.Overview|Commune of Atrxous]]: Tried to assign a member, Hynek Linhart, a shoemaker from Plumlov and was overruled following a grievance from Barno of the Eichen Kingdom.
-- Atreides Duchy: In order to maintain neutrality they also declined to assign a representative.
-- Principality of Vi: Was interested in assigning a member, but did not have a representative on hand.
-(Jusa Lok)id not have a representative on hand.
-(Jusa Lok)